Manage job inputs

 ```

-The call to `launch.manage_config_file()` will add the `config.yaml` file as an input to the job, making it reconfigurable when launching from the W\&B CLI or UI.
+The call to `launch.manage_config_file()` adds the `config.yaml` file as an input to the job, making it reconfigurable when launching from the W\&B CLI or UI.

-The `include` and `exclude` keyword arguments may be used to filter the acceptable input keys for the config file in the same way as `launch.manage_wandb_config()`.
+Use the `include` and `exclude` keyword arguments to filter the acceptable input keys for the config file in the same way as `launch.manage_wandb_config()`.

 ### Access config file inputs

-When `launch.manage_config_file()` is called in a run created by Launch, `launch` patches the contents of the config file with the input values.
+When you call `launch.manage_config_file()` in a run created by Launch, `launch` patches the contents of the config file with the input values.
 The patched config file is available in the job environment.

 <Warning>